GOTAFE students awarded Community Bank scholarships

 “We look forward to watching and supporting these students in their development and future contributions to their community.”

-We have a number of campuses across Northern Victoria, including in Shepparton, Wangaratta, Seymour and Benalla.
+We have a number of campuses across Northern Victoria, including in Shepparton, Wangaratta, Seymour, Benalla and Wallan.